mikros-dev/mikros/README.md

 ### Service

-Service, here, is considered an application that may or may not remain running indefinitely, performing some type of task or waiting for commands to activate it.
+Service here is considered an application that may or may not remain running indefinitely, performing some type of task or waiting for commands to activate it.

 The framework consists of an SDK that facilitates the creation of these applications